Sun-Punks/Sun-Punks/README.md

 - 👀 I’m interested in Java for gaming stuff.
 - 🌱 I’m currently learning Java.
 I also am interested in learning C++, C# and Python.
 - 💞️ I’m looking to collaborate on not sure what.
 - 📫 How to reach me 801-995-5646, or friend me on steam!
 My steam tag is Ti-84 Calculator Plus CE.
 (May change in the future).
 I also got a discord, my username is Ti-84 Calculator Plus CE and my tag is #5202.
-(Sun Punks#5202)
+(Ojii Ojii#5202)